-San Diego Divorce Attorney
+San Diego Divorce Attorneys

 Divorce isn't just the end of your marriage - it’s a life-changing event.
 Your divorce doesn't just affect you and your spouse; it will have long-term effects on your family and friends.
 Your divorce will address major issues like child custody and visitation rights, child support, alimony payments, and the division of property and assets.
 Divorce is a complex process that demands a cool head and emotional support.

 Alimony, child custody, and child support are issues that can be difficult to settle.
 Other complicated issues can arise depending on other factors.
-For example, if you're entering a high asset divorce, or if there are financial issues involving business ownership, stock options, property, investments, or retirement accounts.
+For example, if you're entering a high-asset divorce, or if there are financial issues involving business ownership, stock options, property, investments, or retirement accounts.
 No matter your specific situation, you'll have to make many tough decisions about your present and future.

 - Finances will have to be disclosed: You will have to share financial information like your income, expenses, debts, and assets.

 - Agreements will have to be made: No matter if your divorce will be mediated or taken to court, you'll have to decide how to divide property and assets with your ex-spouse.

 - Hearings might be needed: Your divorce will take time, so any decisions that need to be made before the divorce is finalized - like child custody issues - will require hearings.
 These hearings will establish temporary agreements to put in place before the divorce agreement is finalized.

 - You might go to court: If you can't work out your divorce agreement amicably, or mediation isn't for you, the court may need to make divorce decisions for you.

 - Your spouse might not respond to the divorce: Just because you file for divorce doesn't mean that you're automatically divorced.
 Your spouse has to file a response to your divorce filing.
 If he or she doesn’t respond to your divorce filing, a default hearing may be needed to start your divorce proceedings.